Thalzamar/NCOUTO/README.md

-# NCOTC
+# NCOUTO
-Nuclearcraft Overhauled Turbine Coils
+Nuclearcraft Overhauled: Unrealistic Turbine Overhaul

 this uses the ContentTweaker integration of Nuclearcraft:Overhauled to add 31 new Turbine Coils.